ut-proj/presentations/codebeam-america-2021/content/_index.md

 About 6 1/2 years ago at OSCON 2014, I met Andrew Sorensen -- pictured here -- after his Extempore live-coding performance at OSCON.

-(Yeah, that's me -- the one neaest him).
+(And yeah, that's me -- the one neaest him).

-Andrew and I talked about live coding, my interest in using LFE/OTP along with Extempore, and if I remember correctly, he mentioned conversations that he and Joe Armstrong had about Extempore and Erlang and some potential collaboration.
+Andrew and I talked about live coding, my interest in using LFE/OTP along with Extempore, and I believe he also mentioned previous conversations that he and Joe Armstrong had about Extempore and Erlang -- including some potential collaboration.

 I started using Extempore immediately after Andrew's performnace, when he shared his keynote code with me.
+But life pulled me in other directions.

-I picked it up again last year ...
+However, I picked it up again last year ...
 {{% /note %}}

 ---